Firoz Shah palace complex

 Firoz Shah palace complex (Hisar-e-Firoza) is an archaeological complex located in modern-day Hisar, in the Haryana state of India, built by Firoz Shah Tughlaq of the Delhi Sultanate in 1354 AD.
 It is maintained by the Archaeological Survey of India.

 The original town of Hisar was a walled settlement inside of the fort.
-The Jahaj Kothi Museum, a past residence of George Thomas,sits inside of the Firoz Shah palace complex.
+The Jahaj Kothi Museum, a past residence of George Thomas, sits inside the Firoz Shah palace complex.
 The complex contains the Lat ki Masjid mosque and an Ashokan pillar.
 Gurjari Mahal, another palace nearby, was also built by Firoz Shah for his wife Gurjari in 1356.

 History

 The palace, known as Hisar-i-Firuza, is located at a strategic point where the old Delhi Multan Road branches towards Khorasan, a historic region northeast of Iran.

 Construction began in 1354 CE, supervised by Firoz Shah.
 Stone was brought from the hills of Mahendragarh to build the ramparts, which were surrounded by a protective moat.
 A tank inside the complex was used to refill the moat.
 The complex was completed in 1356 after two and a half years, and Firoz Shah ordered his courtiers to build their palaces within the walls of the fort.

 Restoration work began on the palace in 1924 and has gradually continued since.
 The complex has been declared a Centrally Protected Monument by the Archaeological Survey of India.